 The NAII is also helping VA build AI R&D capacity from basic to clinical research.
 The NAII's efforts aim to train a new generation of AI scientists, practitioners, and clinicians to promote the health and well-being of Veterans.
 As a team of AI experts and researchers, the NAII is well-positioned to share knowledge, techniques, and lessons learned with the larger VA community.
 One such effort is the creation of an AI Tech Sprint handbook that will allow other teams and organizations to orchestrate a sprint to introduce new ideas and solutions.

-We hope you'll join the exciting conversation about the intersection of AI and Veteran health and well-being.
-For questions and comments, please email firstname.lastname@example.org.
+Whether you want to participate in a tech sprint, partner on research, or simply have a suggestion or comment, we hope you'll join the exciting conversation about the intersection of AI and Veteran health and well-being.
+For questions and comments, please email NAII@va.gov.